 Projects for the Future: Research for the World of Tomorrow

-As a member of the Helmholtz Association, the HZDR operates large-scale research facilities which are also available to guests from Germany and abroad wishing to conduct experiments.
+As a member of the Helmholtz Association, the HZDR operates large-scale research facilities which attract guests from Germany and abroad wishing to conduct experiments.
 Part of the large-scale scientific equipment permits new insights into the behavior of matter under extreme conditions; that is, under extremely high temperatures, pressures, and electromagnetic fields as well as intense radiation.
 This core subject combines the HZDR’s in-house materials science research with the focal points cancer research and energy research; thus, permitting comprehensive research results in an interdisciplinary approach which help solve scientifically and socially relevant problems.

 The objective of the DRESDYN project is the creation of a European platform for dynamo experiments and thermohydraulic studies with fluid sodium – the world’s first precession dynamo.
 With this facility it will be possible to simulate more realistically, for example, the evolution of cosmic magnetic fields than it has been possible so far.
 In addition, the experiments will allow detailed insights into metal melts to develop new liquid metal batteries for energy storage or to explore the use of liquid metals in high-temperature processes such as solar power plants.

 Contact: Dr. Gunter Gerbeth

 Coordinated by the HZDR, a new experimental facility was built at European XFEL in Hamburg: the Helmholtz International Beamline for Extreme Fields (HIBEF).
-It is a key addition to the High-Energy Density Science Instrument (HED) there.
+It is a key addition to the High-Energy Density Science Instrument (HED).
 By coupling laser light with X-rays and high magnetic fields our laboratory will allow for research under extreme conditions, thus providing a deeper insight into the structure of materials and in very fast natural processes.
 The results could be used to improve models of planet formation or build the foundation for innovation in materials and accelerator research.
 HIBEF is part of the "Helmholtz International Beamlines" (HIB), which are funded with a total of almost 30 million euros.